 Discover Kochi, a Hell's Kitchen gem helmed by acclaimed chef Sung Shim.
 This Michelin-starred Korean restaurant offers a unique dining experience with its signature skewer tasting menu.

-"The nine-course tasting menu is the highlight, featuring creative dishes like Wagyu with truffle and kimchi, and praised skewers.
-Specific mentions include an abalone and octopus dish that is a standout."
+"The nine-course tasting menu is a highlight, featuring dishes like Wagyu with truffle and kimchi, and a praised 'Banana Milk' dessert.
+Skewers are also a noted specialty."

 Important Note